nicklafferty/craftycody/content/life/roe-v.wade-overturned.md

 There are few, if any, exceptions made in these laws for rape and incest.

 And let me be perfectly clear on what that means.
-If your 12-year-old little girl is raped by some pedophile, who may even be a family member, and becomes pregnant there is **no protection** in the state of Texas for her.
+If your 12-year-old daughter is raped by some pedophile, who may even be a family member, and becomes pregnant there is **no protection** in the state of Texas for her.
 She has to have that baby.